ealeelab/rtea/README.md

     rTea.simg
 ```

-rTea support paired fastq and bam file as input.
+rTea supports paired-end fastq files and a bam file as input.
-For the paired fastq file, use following command;
+For fastq file input, use the following command;
 ```bash
 rtea.sh \
         ${R1.fq}.gz \